flxwu/homeworkManager-android/README.md

 # homeworkManager-android
-## Homework managing Android APP using Google Sheet API v4
+## Homework managing Android APP using Google Firebase

 This is a homework managing Android app which uses the MVP design pattern, featuring
 - ```Butterknife``` for view- and action-binding